-Investment process The investment team actively manages the sub-fund's holdings using a fundamental strategy to select companies that appear to offer the best potential for long-term capital growth.
-The majority of the sub-fund's holdings are constituents of the benchmark, but since they rather differ in weighting, the difference in performance (tracking error) compared to the benchmark is likely to be moderate.
+Investment process The investment team actively manages the sub-fund's holdings using a fundamental strategy to select quality companies with good forward growth potential.
+The majority of the sub-fund's holdings may be constituents of the benchmark, but rather differ in weighting.
+However, the sub-fund's investment strategy does not aim to limit the extent to which the sub-fund's holdings deviate from the benchmark and the investment team is therefore not constrained by the benchmark.